c4s4/neon/doc/reference.md

 - nx: disable command output.
 Values for n are: 1 for stdout, 2 for stderr and 3 for stdout and stderr.
 - <: send given text to standard input of the process.
+- :: print command on terminal before running it.

 Examples: